 The overall crime rate in Gilbert is one of the lowest in the US.
 This makes it one of the safer places to live in the country in terms of crime.

-The per capita income in Gilbert in 2010 was $24,101, which is middle income relative to Minnesota and the nation.
-This equates to an annual income of $96,404 for a family of four.
+The per capita income in Gilbert in 2010 was $25,562, which is middle income relative to Minnesota, and upper middle income relative to the rest of the US.
+This equates to an annual income of $102,248 for a family of four.

 The people who call Gilbert home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Gilbert residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Gilbert include Finnish, Norwegian, Swedish, and English.

 The most common language spoken in Gilbert is English.
-Other important languages spoken here include Native American languages and Spanish.
+Other important languages spoken here include Persian and Spanish.